NeilG112/LocalLoop/ManagesUsers/README.md

+# Manage Test Users Scripts

+This directory contains scripts to manage test users for LocalLoop.

+## Scripts

-# Create Test Users Script
+### 1. `createUsers.js` - Create Test Users

-This script creates 50 test users for LocalLoop:
+Creates 10 test users for LocalLoop:
-- 25 Hosts (13 in Germany, 12 in China)
+- 5 Hosts (3 in Germany, 2 in China)
-- 25 Visitors (13 in Germany, 12 in China)
+- 5 Visitors (3 in Germany, 2 in China)

+### 2. `deleteAllUsers.js` - Delete All Users
+Deletes all users from both Firebase Auth and Firestore.

 ## Prerequisites